tobibaum/PartialSportsFieldReg_3DHPE/notebooks/README.md

 ![notebook2](../figs/notebook2_rev.gif)

 ### `3_partial_sportsfield_registration.ipynb`
 Using our novel method, we can determine all pairs of camera calibrations that are consistent with the lines in the scene.
-In this notebook we also compare the predicted vanishing points against the ground truth
+In this notebook we also compare the predicted vanishing points against the ground truth.

 ### `3b_actual_footage.ipynb`
-Applying the same method from notebook `3_partial_sportsfield_registration.ipynb` to actual footage allows to quickly find the one camera calibration that seems most reasonable.
+Applying the same method from notebook `3_partial_sportsfield_registration.ipynb` to actual footage allows to quickly find the one camera calibration that seems most reasonable. `x_off` shifts the camera in lane track direction. `cam_id` interpolates between the determined azimuth/elevation pairs.

 ![notebook3b](../figs/notebook3b.gif)